-The Gradle tool window displays Gradle tasks, and all changes made to the underlying build.gradle file.
+The Gradle tool window displays the Gradle linked projects, their tasks, dependencies, and all changes made to the underlying build.gradle file.

 Click this button to open the menu for configuring the current view and changing the tool window viewing modes.
 The menu items are options that you can turn on or off.
 An active item contains a check mark on the left side of its name.